MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/u--unassemble-.md

 ---
-title: u, ub, uu (Unassemble)
+title: "u, ub, uu (Unassemble)"
-description: The u* commands display an assembly translation of the specified program code in memory.
-This command should not be confused with the ~u (Unfreeze Thread) command.
+description: "The u* commands display an assembly translation of the specified program code in memory.
+This command should not be confused with the ~u (Unfreeze Thread) command."
 keywords: ["u, ub, uu (Unassemble) Windows Debugging"] ms.date: 05/23/2017
 topic_type: